rydmike/rydmike.github.io/colorscheme.md

 [**In example 1**](https://rydmike.com/flexcolorscheme1)
-we just use a built-in scheme as our application's theme and toggle between its light and dark variant, or allow device theme mode to control if the dark or light theme is used.
+we just use a built-in scheme as our application's theme and toggle between its light and dark variant, or allow device theme-mode to control if the dark or light theme is used.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1ad.png?raw=true" alt="ColorScheme example 1 dark" width="190"/>

 [**Example 2**](https://rydmike.com/flexcolorscheme2)
 is a lot like the previous example, but we use our own custom defined colors to make a scheme and turn it into a theme.
 In this case I used a bit more dignified looking dark purple and deep green colors.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex2al.png?raw=true" alt="ColorScheme example 2 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex2ad.png?raw=true" alt="ColorScheme example 2 dark" width="190"/>

 [**With example 3**](https://rydmike.com/flexcolorscheme3)
 we are getting a bit fancier, we can now switch active theme between 3 different predefined color schemes, plus the custom one we made in the previous example.
 Since previous color scheme was a bit too somber, I added the Hippie blue scheme to this example.
-New in this example is also that the surface and background colors receives a strong blend of the primary color in both dark and light mode.
+New in this example is also that the surface and background colors receive a strong blend of the primary color in both dark and light mode.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex3al.png?raw=true" alt="ColorScheme example 3a light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex3ad.png?raw=true" alt="ColorScheme example 3a dark" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex3bl.png?raw=true" alt="ColorScheme example 3b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex3bd.png?raw=true" alt="ColorScheme example 3b dark" width="190"/>

 [**In example 4**](https://rydmike.com/flexcolorscheme4)
-we are going all in, we can now use a popup dialog to select any of the predefined schemes, plus the one we made above and two more.
-An olive green scheme defined from just one color per theme mode.
+we are going all in, we can now use a popup dialog to select any of the predefined schemes, and the one we made above, plus two more.
+* An olive green scheme defined from just one color per theme mode.
 Despite that only one color was used, it still has automatic default nuances when created with the `FlexSchemeColor.from` method.
-For the third custom Toledo orange scheme we define the primary and secondary scheme colors, but only for the light scheme.
-The dark scheme we create from the light scheme with the `FlexSchemeColor.toDark` method.
+* For the third scheme, custom Toledo orange, we define the primary and secondary scheme colors, but only for the light scheme.
+The dark scheme is created from the light scheme with the `FlexSchemeColor.toDark` method.
+  This demonstrates that if you don't have time to make custom tuned color scheme for dak mode, you can do it automatically from the light color scheme.
+This is a **new feature in version 1.1.0** of FlexColorScheme.

 Surface and background branding level is a bit lower in this example than in the previous one, it is set to medium.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4al.png?raw=true" alt="ColorScheme example 4a light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4bl.png?raw=true" alt="ColorScheme example 4b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cl.png?raw=true" alt="ColorScheme example 4c light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cd.png?raw=true" alt="ColorScheme example 4c dark" width="190"/>

 [**Example 5**](https://rydmike.com/flexcolorscheme5)
 is the last, and most complex one of the package bundled examples.
 It presents more configuration options that we can play with interactively.
-This example is best seen and tested on a tablet, desktop or web browser, rather than on a phone, but it certainly works dandy on a phone too.
+This example is best seen and tested on a tablet, desktop or web browser, rather than on a phone, but it certainly works well on a phone too.
 This example can do a lot of the things seen on the **Theme** page in the [**Flexfold demo app**](https://rydmike.com/demoflexfold).
-It even has a fake semi responsive menu/rail included, so that we can see more of the branded surfaces.
+It even has a fake semi responsive menu/rail included, so that we can see more of the primary color branded background surface.

 This example can even do two tricks that the [**Flexfold demo app**](https://rydmike.com/demoflexfold) cannot:

-1. It allows you to toggle the dark theme between using the defined hand tune dark scheme colors, or calculating them with the `FlexSchemeColor.toDark` method and using this result for the dark scheme instead.
-This demonstrates that for quick dark mode schemes, from a set of colors for a light theme, you can also create quick matching dark mode scheme of it without hand-picking the colors.
-For actual apps you use in a theme you propably want to define and tune the dark mode colors, but as quick way to get matching dark mode colors the method works surprisingly well and it can also be tuned with its `whiteBlend` parameter.
+1. It allows you to toggle the dark theme between using the predefined hand-tuned dark colors, or calculating them with the `FlexSchemeColor.toDark` method and using this result for the dark scheme instead.
+This demonstrates that for quick dark mode schemes, from a set of existing colors for a light scheme, you can create
+   matching dark mode scheme of it without hand-picking the colors.
+For actual apps you use in a theme you probably want to define and tune the dark mode colors, but as quick way to get matching dark mode colors the method works surprisingly well, and its result can also be adjusted a bit with its optional `whiteBlend` parameter.

-2. It can use the `ColorScheme` data that it has defined, and instead of creating the theme with its own `toTheme` method, it can do it with the standard `ThemeData.from` factory using this `ColorScheme`.
-If you open two versions of the example side by side, in two browser-windows, you can compare the results, not quite the same thing!
+2. It can use the `ColorScheme` data that it is defined, and instead of creating the theme with its own `toTheme` getter, it can do it with the standard `ThemeData.from` factory using its defined `ColorScheme`.
+If you open two versions of example 5 side by side, in two browser-windows, you can compare the results.
+Not quite the same thing!
    **FlexSchemeColors** is working a bit of its theming magic in comparison.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5al.png?raw=true" alt="ColorScheme example 5 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5bl.png?raw=true" alt="ColorScheme example 5b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5fl.png?raw=true" alt="ColorScheme example 5f light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5gl.png?raw=true" alt="ColorScheme example 5g light" width="190"/>